just-the-docs/just-the-docs/docs/update_personal_info.md

 <br>

-**2.** You will be prompted to sign into your BCIT account to access the Online Student Self-Service Account
+**2.** Click "sign in" after you've entered your student number and password.
+Then you will be directed to the Online Self-Service homepage.

 >![Screenshot 3 of Updating your Info](https://github.com/Kid-W/Will-Test-Docs/blob/gh-pages/docs/images/update_personal_info/3_update_info.png?raw=true "Online self service sign in.")
 <br>